abtsousa/hook/README.md

 function __hook() {print -z $(hook ${@:2})}
 alias '?'=__hook
 ```
-Now just type `? description` and your shell input should be replaced with the suggested command.
+Now just type `? description` and the suggested command will be automatically redirected into your shell input.
 No more copy-pasting!

 ## TODO